liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/05-installing-liferay-portal-on-wildfly.markdown

 7. The `<jsp-config>` tag contains its new attributes.

 Now it's time for some changes to your configuration and startup scripts.

-You must make a few modifications to your standalone domain's configuration script file `standalone.conf` (`standalone.conf.bat` on Windows) found in your `$WILDFLY_HOME/bin/` folder.
+In the `$WILDFLY_HOME/bin/` folder, you must make these modifications to your standalone domain's configuration script file `standalone.conf` (`standalone.conf.bat` on Windows):

-These modifications change the following options:

 - Set the file encoding
 - Set the user time-zone